micahkepe/ferrofeed/README.md

-  sync         Manually trigger sync across RSS feeds export       Export feed(s) as OPML tag          Add a tag to feed(s) search       Search RSS store content (titles, authors, page content) with grep config       Display the current configuration file help         Print this message or the help of the given subcommand(s)
+  sync         Manually trigger sync across RSS feeds export       Export feed(s) as OPML tag          Add a tag to feed(s) search       Search RSS store content (titles, authors, page content) with ripgrep config       Display the current configuration file help         Print this message or the help of the given subcommand(s)